 Showcase & Demos

 Delegates also tried and tested the latest innovations from across the creative industries first hand, with demos of new technology experiences using immersive experience, virtual reality, augmented reality, mixed reality and more in the Innovation Showcase and Poster Exhibition.

-Plenty of chances to network gave delegates the opportunity to make lots of great connections, including a Beyond AI Primer event (pub quiz style) to kick things off and test everyone’s AI knowledge the night before day one.
+Plenty of chances to network gave delegates the opportunity to make lots of great connections, including a BEYOND AI Primer event (pub quiz style) to kick things off and test everyone’s AI knowledge the night before day one.

 The one day event was attended by over 300 delegates, including a broad mix of creative industry academia, organisations and businesses including ASOS, BBC, British Fashion Council, British Film Institute, Philharmonia Orchestra, Sony Interactive Entertainment and many leading universities.
 Plus key government stakeholders and many of the UK’s most innovative creative content producers.

 An inspirational line up of leading thinkers and practitioners featured Professor Alex McDowell, Design Futurist at the World Building Institute (USC School of Cinematic Arts) and many other renowned speakers from across the creative industries.
-For the full speaker list, agenda and videos of sessions from last year, head over to the Beyond 2018 summary.

 BEYOND 2018 sessions are all available to watch on demand.